garfix/nli-go/doc/modern-rewrites.md

 NP -> Det NBar                                      the large dog on the sofa NP -> NBar SBar
 NP -> Det NBar SBar
-NP -> Det NBar                                      the large dog on the sofa NP -> pronoun                                       he NP -> propernoun                                    Goldy NP -> NP conjunction NP                             the tortoise and the hare
+NP -> pronoun                                       he NP -> propernoun                                    Goldy NP -> NP conjunction NP                             the tortoise and the hare